 The Measure

-The appropriate agencies will carry out their responsibilities established by the SGMA.
+The appropriate agencies will carry out their responsibilities established by the Sustainable Groundwater Management Act (SGMA).
 This measure will track administrative actions until Groundwater Sustainability Plans (GSPs) begin to be completed in 2020.

 • Expectations